 BENEFITS OF MANAGING YOUR OWN PROJECT

 The key benefit of managing your own project is the cost savings, by avoiding the fees associated with hiring a professional project manager.
-This leads to significant cost savings for you as a self-builder.
+This leads to a significant cost saving of up to 30% for the self-builder, so it's clear to see the attraction.

 Managing your self-build project gives you greater control over the project.
 As the project manager, you're firmly in the driver's seat, allowing you to make decisions and implement changes according to your preferences and priorities.
 You have full control over every aspect of the project, from design choices to materials selection and scheduling.
 It’s your home, after all.